europace/kex-vorgang-update-api/README.md

 ## Response-Datentypen

 > If we do server-side adapions of the data to ensure a valid dataset, we add hints to the `messages` field of the response.
-These are purely to inform the client, they are NEVER any errors in the `messages` field.
-These will be shown in the `errors` field instead.
+These are purely to inform the client, there are NEVER any errors in the `messages` field.
+Errors will be only shown in the `errors` field of the response.

 ### BasicResponse